javedsidq/download-files-from-s3-bucket/README.md

-# dwonlaod-s3-bucket-files
+## dwonlaod-s3-bucket-files

-With this simple set of python codes you can easily download all the files stored in your S3 Bucket.
+With this code you can download all the files stored in your S3 Bucket.
+This code contains three files:

-Before execution of the codes, you have to make some necessary changes in configuration.txt file.
-Open configuration.txt file and do the following changes.
-Please add your AWS account credentials in the configuration.txt file before running the codes.
+1. Helper.ipynb
+2. config.json
+3. main.ipynb

+You need to put modifiy the information of the config.json file.
+Put your AWS secret and access keys in the config.json file and keep all the files in the same folder.

+If facing any issues can let me know.